zagui440s/personalCP/8-Full-Stack-Dep/day3/managing-tokens.md

     permission_classes = [IsAuthenticated]
 ```

-Now you'll when a user signs in and re-renders our site we can see that the `whoAmI` function is working properly with out `Info` view, even though the token is no longer in the requests headers.
+Now you'll when a user signus up, or signs in and re-renders our site we can see that the `whoAmI` function is working properly with out `Info` view, even though the token is no longer in the requests headers.

 ## Deleting HTTP Cookies